How to survive a heart attack when alone

 - Call Emergency Services—in India, it’s 108 (try 112 in the unlikely event of 108 not working).
 In 2019, you can press the power button on your phone thrice in quick succession to call emergency services.

-- Breathe evenly and tell them it’s urgent, and that you’re having a heart attack.
+- Breathe evenly and tell them it’s urgent, and that you think you’re having a heart attack.
 Give them your name and location.
 Finish the call in about 20 seconds.

 - Take the Aspirin if the medicines you take do not interfere with it, and you’re not allergic to Aspirin.
 (Ask your doctor beforehand.)
 Make sure it is uncoated Aspirin so that the absorption is faster.
-If you can, chew the Aspirin and swallow it.
+If you can, chew the Aspirin and keep the particles under your tongue.
 You may drink half a gulp of water to help you swallow, but if possible, avoid it.

 - Call someone for help—a friend, a neighbour, or someone nearby.
 They could help guide the ambulance or with the hospitalisation.